-Redevelopment of the historic former Astrup Awning Company Building located at the corner of West 25th Street and Seymour Avenue in the Clark Fulton neighborhood of Cleveland, Ohio into a community focused arts, social service, and maker space.
+Redevelopment of the historic former Astrup Awning Company Building located at the corner of West 25th Street and Seymour Avenue in the Clark Fulton neighborhood of Cleveland, Ohio, into community-focused art, social service, and maker space.
 Leases with flexible rates and terms will be offered to the following anticipated tenants:

-- Boys and Girls Club of Northeast Ohio 8,055 sq. ft. provide meaningful arts programs and instruction to LIC and public school students;
+- Boys and Girls Club of Northeast Ohio: 8,055 sq. ft. provides meaningful arts programs and instruction to LIC and public school students;

-- Collaborative to End Human Trafficking 3,250 sq. ft. (collaboration of members with expertise in education, health care, law, and social service to work together to provide a safety net in northeast Ohio for those victimized by this crime;
+- Collaborative to End Human Trafficking: 3,250 sq. ft. (a collaboration of members with expertise in education, health care, law, and social service to work together to provide a safety net in northeast Ohio for those victimized by this crime;

-Project is located in a severely distressed and underserved community, characterized by a poverty rate of 45.5%, a median family income equal to 39.25% of the applicable area median family income, and unemployment rate of 25.5% which is 3.07 times the national unemployment rate.
+The project is located in a severely distressed and underserved community, characterized by a poverty rate of 45.5%, a median family income equal to 39.25% of the applicable area median family income, and an unemployment rate of 25.5%, which is 3.07 times the national unemployment rate.